 Taft, 2004: 68; translation his.

 Christ is “the Light of the Father,” according to Pseudo-Dionysius (CH 121A).
-To receive Him is to become light like Him: to be illuminated and to illuminate.
+To receive Him is to become light like Him: to be illuminated by and to illuminate “the Light of the Father.”

-How did Christ become the Light of the World (Jn 8.12)?
+How did Christ become the Light for the World (Jn 8.12)?
 By becoming flesh and by being lifted up on the cross, thereby exhibiting “the glory as of the father’s only son” (Jn 1.14, 12.23).
-The way to glory is via sacrifice.
+The way to glory is through sacrifice, by offering of oneself to God and to the world.

-To become light, like Christ, is to offer oneself in sacrifice.
-To be the light of the world is to ‘give’ oneself for the world in the full sense of the meaning of the word ‘sacrifice’ in the Old Testament (see below).
-Sacrifice to be illuminated and to illuminate in sacrifice—the chiasm reflects the paradox of the logic of sacrifice: “the last will be first, and the first will be last” (Matt 20.16).
+To sacrifice is to be illuminated; and to illuminate is to offer in sacrifice—the chiasm reflects the paradox of the logic of sacrifice: “the last will be first, and the first will be last” (Matt 20.16).

 What, then, does it mean to sacrifice—to offer ourselves to God in sacrifice, as we join Christ on the altar of the Eucharist?